Paid Family Leave in California and the Future of U.S. Work-Family Policy

 Milkman and Appelbaum recount the process by which California workers and their allies built a coalition to win passage of paid family leave in the state legislature, and lay out the lessons for advocates in other states and localities, as well as the nation.
 Because paid leave enjoys extensive popular support across the political spectrum, campaigns for such laws have an excellent chance of success if some basic preconditions are met.
 Do paid family leave and similar programs impose significant costs and burdens on employers?
 Business interests argue that they do and routinely oppose any and all legislative initiatives in this area.
 Once the program took effect in California, this book shows, large majorities of employers themselves reported that its impact on productivity, profitability, and performance was negligible or positive.

 Unfinished Business demonstrates that the California program is well managed and easy to access, but that awareness of its existence remains limited.
 Moreover, those who need the program’s benefits most urgently—low-wage workers, young workers, immigrants, and disadvantaged minorities—are least likely to know about it.
 As a result, the long-standing pattern of inequality in access to paid leave has remained largely intact.

-Ruth Milkman is Professor of Sociology at the CUNY Graduate Center and Academic Director of CUNY's Murphy Labor Institute.
+Ruth Milkman is Professor of Sociology at the CUNY Graduate Center and Academic Director of CUNY’s Murphy Labor Institute.
 She is the author of several books, including the prizewinning Gender at Work and L.A.
 Story: Immigrant Workers and the Future of the U.S. Labor Movement.
-She is the coauthor of Unfinished Business, editor of Organizing Immigrants, and coeditor of New Labor in New York: Precarious Workers and the Future of the Labor Movement, Rebuilding Labor, and Working for Justice, all from Cornell.
+She also is coauthor of Unfinished Business: Paid Family Leave in California and the Future of U.S. Work-Family Policy, editor of Organizing Immigrants, and coeditor of Rebuilding Labor and Working for Justice, all from Cornell.